 Conservation biology is the study of the conservation of nature and of Earth’s biodiversity with the aim of protecting species, their habitats, and ecosystems from excessive rates of extinction and the erosion of biotic interactions.
-As a discipline, conservation biology has experienced dramatic growth over the past two decades and a growing body of academic research focuses on conservation applications.
-Nonetheless, post-doctoral opportunities for conservation biology graduates have been very limited.

 Smith Fellows are awarded two years of support for applied research in the field of conservation science and closely related fields, including conservation social science.
 Research may include approaches such as comparative studies, synthetic analyses across sites, experimentation or observational studies, applied modeling, incorporation of social science data, or any combination.
 Individuals who want to better link conservation science and theory with policy and management are encouraged to apply.